 Emergency situations, either caused by humans or nature, pose danger to people, properties and environment, resulting in psychological damage, physical injuries, significant economic losses and even death (Shirali et al., 2016).
 United Kingdom Department of Communities and Local Governments (UK-DCLG, 2015) stated that, there were about 212,500 emergency incidents during 2013-2014, which caused about 322 deaths and more than 9,700 casualties.
 Karter, (2016), reported about 15,925 injuries, 3,240 deaths, and $11.5 billion costs of property damage caused by 1.24 million emergency situations in 2013.
 According to National emergency preparedness and response Association, (NEPRA) (2017), in United States, public hospitals and fire departments responded to 1,319,500 emergency cases in 2017, with a slight decrease of 2% from the previous year.
 It was estimated that every 24 seconds, an emergency department of hospitals or fire-service in the United States responds to an emergency situation somewhere in the nation.
 An emergency situation occurs in a structure at the rate of one every 63 seconds, and at home, emergency situation occurs every 88 seconds.
 Seventy-seven percent (77%) of all emergency-related deaths occurred in the home, a decrease of 4% compared to 2016.
-Home fires emergencies were responsible for 10,600 civilian injuries, or 72% of all civilian injuries, in 2017.
+Home fires emergencies were responsible for 10,600 (72%) civilian injuries, in 2017.
 An estimated $23 billion in property damage occurred as a result of emergency fire situations in 2017.
 An estimated 22,500 structure fires were intentionally set in 2017, an increase of 13% over the year before.
 In developing worlds unlike in the developed countries, most of the fire incidents occurred in private homes, public buildings, warehouses, markets, sawmills and filling stations (Osaro, 2013).

 Inadequate preparedness and slow response to emergency situations have devastated most major markets in Nigeria mainly due to fire outbreaks and flood, leading to loss of lives and properties worth billions of Naira over the years.